Beaumaris

 Beaumaris features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 79.4% of all households, including 41.0% couples with children, 29.9% couples without children, and 7.8% single parent families.
-Non-family households comprise the remaining 20.6%, with lone person households at 19.9% and group households at 0.8%.
+Non-family households comprise the remaining 20.6%, with lone person households at 19.9% and group households making up 0.8%.
 The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households